- Sep 17, 2025

 Common Misconceptions

 Some assume that standardized work restricts innovation.
 In aviation, it actually enables creativity by freeing mental space from repetitive decisions and allowing teams to focus on problem-solving within safe boundaries.
-Another misconception is that standards are fixed; in reality, they are living documents, regularly reviewed to incorporate best practices, new technologies, and operational insights—always ensuring compliance first.
+Another misconception is that standards are fixed; in reality, they are living documents, regularly reviewed to incorporate best practices, new technologies, and operational insights.

 Implementing Standardized Work Successfully in Aviation